DemonMartin/tlsClient/readme.md

 # Information
 This module, compared to bogdanfinn's example, offers:
 1. Advanced JSDocs for faster development.
-2. Use of the more updated ffi-rs.
+2. Use of the more updated koffi.
 3. Automatic conversations, session support, etc.
 4. Default settings compatible with bogdafinn's client.
 5. Built-in automatic retries on specific status codes.